 Courses are addressed to graduate students and young professionals with a university background related to agronomic, horticultural, agricultural marketing and socio-economic issues.

 At the end of the course students will have the following skills and competencies:

 For further details, please download the Information sheet and the Course programme about the MOA Master and Master of Science Programmes for 2022-2023 below.

 During the second year, students who have successfully completed the first year and met all the prerequisites set by the Institute, draft a thesis based on experimental research work.

-The scientific results derived from research work are usually announced on the occasion of International Conferences and/or published in scientific journals.
+The scientific results derived from research work are usually announced on the occasion of national and international conferences and/or published in scientific journals.

 Topics generally available for Master of Science theses in organic agriculture are:

-During the second year, some students will be guided towards a PhD programme jointly carried out by Italian Universities and CIHEAM Bari.
+During the second year, some students will be guided towards PhD programmes jointly carried out by CIHEAM Bari and Italian Universities.